Physical Processes Behind the Co-Evolution of Halos, Galaxies and Supermassive Black Holes in the IllustrisTNG Simulation: Processes Driving the Evolution

-where $\Delta M_{\rm *,ex}^{[t_{\rm kin}, t_{\rm q}]}$ is the mass of stars formed ex-situ during the time interval between $t_{\rm kin}$ and $t_{\rm q}$ and fallen into the galaxy before $t_{\rm q}$ via either stripping or merger, and $M_*(t_{\rm q})$ is the stellar mass of the galaxy at $t_{\rm q}$.
-The distribution of the time lag of quenching for each subsample is shown in the bottom panels of Fig.~\ref{fig:phase-3-time-sequence} by a colored histogram.
+where $\Delta M_{\rm *,ex}^{[t_{\rm kin}, t_{\rm q}]}$ is the mass of stars formed ex-situ during the time interval between $t_{\rm kin}$ and $t_{\rm q}$ and fallen into the galaxy before $t_{\rm q}$ via either stripping or merger, and $M_*(t_{\rm q})$ is the stellar mass of the galaxy at $t_{\rm q}$. {\revised We utilize the published catalog generated by \citet{rodriguez-gomez2015MergerRateGalaxies} and \citet{rodriguez-gomezStellarMassAssembly2016a} to identify the ex-situ stars for each galaxy, defined as those bound to the galaxy but formed outside the main branch of the subhalo merger tree rooted in the galaxy.} The distribution of the time lag of quenching for each subsample is shown in the bottom panels of Fig.~\ref{fig:phase-3-time-sequence} by a colored histogram.
 For galaxies with $f_{\rm *,ex}^{[t_{\rm kin}, t_{\rm q}]} < 5\%$, the time lag is sharply peaked within $1\Gyr$, regardless of the halo mass.
 This demonstrates that the kinetic-mode feedback is indeed effective in quenching the galaxy in the absence of merger-induced gas inflow.
 However, for galaxies with strong mergers ($f_{\rm *, ex}^{[t_{\rm kin}, t_{\rm q}]} > 30\%$), star formation can sustain a long time, even if the kinetic-mode feedback is triggered.
 The quenching of a galaxy is thus delayed to a time when the frequency of mergers falls below a certain level, depending on the sSFR threshold used to define the quenching (\S\ref{sec:data-and-sample}).
 A similar conclusion was reached by \citet{terrazasRelationship2020}, where the cumulative energy of AGN is computed and compared to the binding energy of the gas in a galaxy.
 Galaxies are found to be quenched only when the feedback energy exceeds about 100 times the binding energy of the gas, indicating that most of the feedback energy is lost due to radiative cooling.